RandomsCTF/write-ups/Hack.lu CTF 2015/Dr. Bob [forensics] (150)/README.md

 ### Breaking the encryption

 The other way of recovering the flag is more complicated but also more exciting.
-Well, everything with "breaking" and "encryption" in a sentence is exciting a priori, but we'll also get to play with memory dumps, which is always fun.
+Well, everything with "breaking" and "encryption" in a sentence is exciting _a priori_, but we'll also get to play with memory dumps, which is always fun.

 This solution is based on the fact is that the drive is already decrypted in the snapshot, which means that the decryption key is stored somewhere in memory.
 We'll get a memdump with the VirtualBox management tool: